openconfig/lemming/dataplane/README.md

 1. Compute forwarding actions
      1. Update the next hop ip metadata field.
      2. If the next hop is port: transmit action.
-     3. If next hop is next hop: update packet metadata next hop id, lookup next-hop table.
+     3. If next hop is next hop: update packet metadata next hop ID, lookup next-hop table.
      4. If next hop is a group: update packet metadata next hop group, lookup next-hop-group table.
 2. Figure out the address family of the prefix.
 3. Add forwarding table entry to correct fib: prefix entry with fields vrf and next hop ip and above action.